Do you already have a university degree, and want to add an LLB to your CV?

 - over 120 employer-led events per year, from seminars to large fairs, which host major legal employers on campus including Clifford Chance, Freshfields Bruckhaus Deringer, Macfarlanes, Linklaters, Herbert Smith Freehills, Eversheds and Blackstone Chambers.

 Learn more about career support and development at Queen Mary.

 Law is taught to the highest of standards at Queen Mary.
-The School of Law is ranked first in London and third in the UK by the Guardian University Guide 2018, behind only Oxford and Cambridge.
+The School of Law is ranked 29th in the world and 7th in the UK by QS World University rankings by subject 2021.

 Located on the doorstep of London’s legal district, we have links with major law firms and frequently host visiting lecturers at the forefront of legal practice in the City.
 Our academics are some of the UK’s top legal minds, including a number of QCs, who advise high-profile international organisations such as the United Nations, the World Bank, the International Court of Justice in The Hague, the British Parliament and foreign governments.

 The School is home to the Legal Advice Centre (LAC), through which students work alongside solicitors to offer free legal advice to the local community.

 We have a lively and engaged student body, who run several law-based societies.